 Our spaces are versatile and can accommodate a broad range of activities from festivals, talks, dinners, filming & photography, performances, gigs, conferences, workshops and community groups who want to get-together.

-Our ambition is to work with a broad range of partners so let us know what you’re looking for and we’ll work with you to facilitate and achieve that.
+Our ambition is to work with a broad range of partners.
+For any hire enquiries, get in touch at [email protected] to let us know what you’re looking for and we’ll work with you to facilitate and achieve that.

 - Ground Floor